yael-castro/golang/README.md

-# golang
+# Golang in depth
-This repository contains different exercises and scenarios to learn more about Golang topics and syntax in depth.
+This repository contains a compilation of different exercises and scenarios to learn more about Golang syntax and topics in depth.